 - 10. Curl Immersion Triple Threat Deep Conditioner

 Conditioners are primarily meant to enhance the appearance and increase the manageability of hair.
 There are those that are geared more towards one hair type or another, but the general idea is that the conditioner penetrates the hair shaft and nourishes it.
 It’s primarily used to prevent damage and to improve the hair’s elasticity, and it’s also used to untangle hair, so as to allow for easier brushing, combing, and styling.

 Conditioners come in many shapes and forms, and one of those is that of a deep conditioner.
-Many hair care products damage your hair: substances of all kinds, hot irons, colors, bleaches.
+Many hair care products damage your hair: substances of all kinds, hot irons, colors, bleaches, dry shampoo.
 Often, without realizing it, you expose your hair to the elements or hostile environments.
 Sometimes you misuse standard hair products, resulting in your strands becoming frail and somewhat lifeless.
+Even the best shampoo is likely to strip some oil from your hair through the cleansing process, which is why a restorative conditioner can help.
 Sometimes your diet is what is contributing to your hair’s condition.
 Whatever the cause, you need something to help your hair get that bounce back.
 Using the weekly treatment of a deep conditioner allows you to replenish your supply of nutrients and beneficial ingredients to your scalp and hair.